infotexture/dita-bootstrap.sass/README.md

 A `theme.css` file will be generated, and the result can be seen by viewing the [index.html](./index.html) file in a web browser.

-#### Using a pregenerated SASS theme as CSS in the HTML Bootstrap output
+#### Using a pregenerated Sass theme as CSS in the HTML Bootstrap output

 To run, use the `html5-bootstrap` transformation and add the `bootstrap.sass` parameter.